 ^ denotes control key (depress while typing listed letter).

 ... indicates that command has many options.
-Use man to learn about this command.
+Use man to learn

 awk ... a pattern matching and text manipulation language.